NuclearGeekETH/NFT_Generator/README.md

 Use rename.py to rename or renumber files in a folder.
 This is helpful if you are trying to combine images you create or have to make edits.

+Use giffer.py to create a gif of the images you create.

 Have Fun!